telerik/reporting-docs/knowledge-base/actions-not-working-on-preview.md

 ## Description

-In this article, we will discuss a couple of scenarios where report items' [Actions](../designing-reports-interactivity-actions) are not working on previewing the report both in a report viewer and in a report designer.
+The [Actions](../designing-reports-interactivity-actions) of the report items are not working on previewing the report both in a report viewer and in a report designer.

 ## Solution

+Depending on the exact scenario, use any of the following approaches to solve this issue:

 - **Actions not working in Visual Studio - HTML Preview.**

-    In the Report Designer, integrated in **Visual Studio**, you can find an option for HTML Preview.
-The browser used by Visual Studio is **Internet Explorer 7**, where the Reporting engine applies [HTML5 standards](../designing-reports-considerations-html) to produce an HTML document from the report definition.
-As a result actions may not work and the report's layout may appear differently than in HTML5-compliant browsers.
+    In the Report Designer integrated in Visual Studio you can find the **HTML Preview** option.
+Visual Studio uses Internet Explorer 7 as a browser where the Reporting engine applies [HTML5 standards](../designing-reports-considerations-html) to produce an HTML document from the report definition.
+As a result, actions may not work and the layout of the report may appear different from that in HTML5-compliant browsers.

-    You can use a web application with the [HTML5 Viewer](../html5-report-viewer) to preview the result.
+    To solve this issue, use a web application with the [HTML5 Viewer](../html5-report-viewer) to preview the result.

 - **Actions not working in Print preview of the report.**